 Fiscal Year Annual Crash Reduction Goals

-2022 1
+2022 1 1

-2023 1
+2023 1 1

-2024 1
+2024 1 1

 Tennessee has set a goal lower the TN Large Truck Fatality rate by 1% for each year over the next three years.
-This translate to the following goal rates: FY 2022 Rate of .255 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2022 Rate of .252 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2024 Rate of .250 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2023 UPDATE: Numbers will be listed in the charts in the Problem Statement Narrative Section above.
-FY 2024 UPDATE: Numbers will be listed in the Problem Statement Narrative Section above.
+This translate to the following goal rates: FY 2022 Rate of .255 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2023 Rate of .252 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2024 Rate of .250 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2023 UPDATE: Numbers will be listed in the charts in the Problem Statement Narrative Section above.
+FY 2024 UPDATE: Numbers will be listed in the charts in the Problem Statement Narrative Section above.